Our Vision

 Our Team

-A social activist and aspiring policy leader from Kuchlak, Quetta, Saif Ur Rehman is the visionary behind BAAT.
-With a background in English Linguistics and aspire to be an international policy advisor.
-He has a strong passion for child rights, education, and social justice, he leads the organization with dedication to eradicate child labor and empower the underprivileged.
+Saif Ur Rehman Kakar is social activist and aspiring International Policy Leader from Quetta, Pakistan.
+Mr. Kakar is the visionary behind ‘BAAT’.
+With a background in English Linguistics and an International Policy Enthusiast, he has a strong passion for child rights, education, and social justice.
+Mr. Kakar is leading the organization with dedication to root out child labor and empower the underprivileged and those who are often left unheard.

-2. Co-Founder & Outreach Coordinator Mr. Najeebullah is a committed youth leader who focuses on field engagement and community mobilization.
-He is a gender studies researcher and plays a vital role in connecting BAAT's initiatives with schools, families, and local authorities, ensuring our programs reach those who need them most.
+Mr. Najeebullah Kakar is a committed youth leader and Outreach Coordinator at ‘BAAT’, who focuses on field engagement and community mobilization.
+Mr Kakar is a gender studies researcher and plays a vital role in connecting BAAT’s initiatives with schools, families, and local authorities, ensuring our programs reach those who need them most.

 Donya Rahimi

-International Academic Coordinator – Eduway Oversee curriculum development with a focus on global learning standards Coordinate with international volunteer teachers and educators Help localize and adapt content for Afghan, refugee, and regional students Ensure gender-sensitive, inclusive educational content Contribute to training modules and digital teaching strategy
+Donya is International Academic Coordinator for Eduway.
+She oversee curriculum development with a focus on global learning standards.
+Donya coordinates with international volunteer teachers and educators.
+She help localize and adapt content for Afghan, refugee, and regional students to ensure gender-sensitive, inclusive educational content..
+She also contribute to training modules and digital teaching strategy.

 Our Story